Workplace pension plans

 Group registered retirement savings plans

-A Group registered retirement savings plans (group RRSPs) is like a collection of individual RRSPs to which contributions are generally made through payroll deductions.
-Its purpose is to facilitate contributions to individual RRSPs.
+A Group registered retirement savings plans (group RRSPs) is like a collection of individual RRSPs.
+Contributions to the group

 For more information about group RRSPs, contact the